infinum/rails-handbook/Application Deployment.md

   of the old functionality.

-* The build server can deploy the changes automatically if it's set up to do so and the build passess successfully, which removes the need to deploy changes manually after a push to the remote repository.
+* The build server can deploy the changes automatically if it's set up to do so and the build passes successfully, which removes the need to deploy changes manually after a push to the remote repository.

 * The build server can also send build status notifications to Slack, emails and